tzvetkov75/webradio_rasberry/README.md

 ## Description

-Building your own radio is much fun than buying one.
-Using Raberry PI (Banana PI) can be interesting also for kids to understand basic of hardware and programming.
+Building your own radio is fun than buying one.
+Using Raberry PI (Banana PI) can be interesting  for kids to understand basic of hardware and software.

 ## Hardware setup

-The result may look like thi pictur, but feel free to use  your creativity
+The result may look like these pictures, but feel free to use  your creativity

 ![Front](./sources/pics/front.jpg)
 ![Side](./sources/pics/side.jpg)